danriedl/engular/adev/src/content/tools/cli/setup-local.md

 ## Run the application

-The Angular CLI includes a development server, for you to build and serve your app locally.
+The Engular CLI includes a development server, for you to build and serve your app locally.
 Run the following command:

 <docs-code language="shell">